Oklahoma Rep. George Faught Says Rape And Incest Are ‘The Will Of God’ [Video]

 “If you read the bible, there’s actually a couple circumstances where that happened and the Lord uses all circumstances.
 It may not be the best thing that ever happened, but if you are saying that God is not sovereign with every activity that happens in someone’s life and can’t use anything and everything in someone’s life, I disagree with that.”

 The Oklahoma bill that Rep. George Faught introduced passed by 67 votes and will now head to the state Senate.
-If this bill ends up becoming law, any doctor who performs an abortion, even in cases of rape, incest or a genetic abnormality such as Down Syndrome, would have their license taken away either temporarily or permanently.
-Such doctors would also face a fine of $10,000 following their first abortion procedure, $50,000 for their second and $100,000 for the third and following abortions that they perform.
+If this bill ends up becoming law, any doctor who performs an abortion, even in cases of rape, incest, or a genetic abnormality such as Down Syndrome, would have their license taken away either temporarily or permanently.
+Such doctors would also face a fine of $10,000 following their first abortion procedure, $50,000 for their second, and $100,000 for the third and any additional abortions that they perform.

 “The Lord uses all circumstances.”